 To encourage children and enthusiasts of all ages to safely explore the beauty of the mountains.

-Last snow season, we reached out to more than 1500 ski/snowboard athletes, middle, high school and university students, coaches, teachers and parents.
+In the snow season of 2017/2018 NDF reached out to more than 1500 ski/snowboard athletes, middle, high school and university students, coaches, teachers and parents with KBYG Avalanche Awareness Presentations.

-NDF translated the KBYG program into the Bulgarian language, then organized and supported two presentations in Bulgaria.
+NDF has translated the KBYG program into the Bulgarian language and have been organizing and supporting presentations in Bulgaria.

-With the help of Karl Birkelnad, Director of The National Avalanche Center, and Georgi Georgiev, a mountain guide and avalanche educator from The Free Mountains Associations, helped to translate and print an Avalanche Safety brochure into Bulgarian to be distributed to the mountain resorts in Bulgaria.
+With the help of Karl Birkelnad, Director of The National Avalanche Center, and Georgi Georgiev, Mountain Guide from The Free Mountains Associations and NDF Avalanche Educator NDF helped to translate and print the General Avalanche Safety Brochure from the National Avalanche Center into Bulgarian language and be distributed to the mountain resorts in Bulgaria.

 NDF has created the Schmidt Award in the name of Marty and Denali Schmidt, father and son who lost their lives in avalanche on K2 in 2013.